Gullfoss waterfall Summer Night

 Where to Stay

-Gullfoss waterfall is drivable from Reykjavik, but if you want to spend more time in the area, it could be worth booking an overnight stay near the waterfall.
+Gullfoss waterfall is a two hour drive from Reykjavik, but if you want to spend more time in the area, it could be worth booking an overnight stay near the waterfall.
 This way, you can enjoy the glacier activities that depart from Gullfoss or maybe catch the northern lights there.

 Gullfoss Hotels